CreativeInquiry/PEmbroider/examples/README.md

 ## PEmbroider_bitmap_image_1

 Embroidering shapes in bitmap images.
 Shapes must be white blobs on a black background.
+The hatchSpine method (stitches perpendicular to contour, in the upper right) is still experimental.

 ![](PEmbroider_bitmap_image_1/PEmbroider_bitmap_image_1.png)